-“All the evidence that we’ve seen over the last 4 or 5 weeks says that’s it’s responsible and prudent to plan ahead for schools,” Gov. Doug Ducey said.
+“All the evidence that we’ve seen over the last four or five weeks says that’s it’s responsible and prudent to plan ahead for schools,” Gov. Doug Ducey said.

 He and Superintendent of Public Instruction Kathy Hoffman had agreed to close schools back in March and keep them closed for the remainder of the school year due to the coronavirus pandemic.